 This chapter provides detailed information about the "Self-Test" process, which is used to confirm the series module is operating correctly.
-Before beginning the "Self-Test" process, the wiring test, Ethernet configuration and search/Modbus utility driver installation procedures must first be fully completed.
-Follow the procedure described below:
+Before beginning the "Self-Test" process must be completed as described below:

 A. Connecting the Power and Host PC